 How Quickly Is Marine Products Increasing Earnings Per Share?

 As one of my mentors once told me, share price follows earnings per share (EPS).
-It's no surprise, then, that I like to invest in companies with EPS growth.
-It certainly is nice to see that Marine Products has managed to grow EPS by 26% per year over three years.
-As a general rule, we'd say that if a company can keep up that sort of growth, shareholders will be smiling.
+Therefore, there are plenty of investors who like to buy shares in companies that are growing EPS.
+Impressively, Marine Products has grown EPS by 25% per year, compound, in the last three years.
+If the company can sustain that sort of growth, we'd expect shareholders to come away winners.

 The chart below shows how the company's bottom and top lines have progressed over time.
 Click on the chart to see the exact numbers.